xdy/twodsix-foundryvtt/docs/docs.md

 ## MGT1
 To get the system closer to MGT1 switch to 'Cepheus Engine' in the dropdown near the top of the system settings.

-Compendiums with skills, items, etc cannot be included for licensing reasons, so you have to enter those yourself, except that the various Cepheus Engine compendium are sufficiently close that they should be useful, even though they are note for MTG1.
+Compendiums with skills, items, etc cannot be included for licensing reasons, so you have to enter those yourself, but the various Cepheus Engine compendium are sufficiently close that they should be useful, even though they are not for MTG1.
 (Cepheus Engine is pretty much the Open Gaming License version of MTG1.)

 ## MGT2
 To get the system closer to MGT2 change the following in the system settings after switching to 'Other' in the dropdown near the top of the system settings: